Yoga in Leigh

 With Yvonne Booth and Mike Elliott

-We specialise in small and friendly Yoga and Mindful Meditation classes and private one to one sessions in Central Leigh-on-Sea.
+Yvonne and Mike offer small and friendly, authentic Yoga and Mindful Meditation classes and private one to one sessions in Central Leigh-on-Sea.

 Classes are small, relaxed and informal and suitable for every ability, including absolute beginners.

 They take place at the Friends Meeting House, 18, Dundonald Drive, Leigh on sea, SS9 1NB – a beautiful, warm and quiet space overlooking a lovely garden, which we sometimes use in the summer.

 Yvonne offers one to one’s and morning and evening drop in classes for Men and Women of all abilities.
 She is a Hatha yoga teacher, qualified with the British wheel of Yoga and the Independent Yoga Network and has been practicing yoga and meditation for over 25 years and teaching since 2005.

 Mike is a Mindfulness Meditation teacher (PGQ Bangor) with over 25 years experience; he offers meditation 1-1’s and meditation, relaxation and gentle movement, morning and weekend classes.

 “Yvonne’s classes are more than just a fitness class – she introduces you to the background and the true meaning of yoga and the classes are friendly and relaxed.

 The classes have an even gender split and people are encouraged to work to the best of their ability without feeling inadequate.

 All of this results in comfortable, non exclusive classes – a testament to Yvonne’s non competitive, unpretentious approach.”

 “A very helpful class for taking yoga and mindfulness principles off the mat and into our everyday lives.
 Mike’s inclusive approach means that everyone can benefit – much wisdom there”